How to Become a Notary in Indiana

 - Taking a verification on an oath or affirmation.

-- Attesting or witnessing a signature.
+- Attesting to or witnessing a signature.

-- Attesting or certifying a copy of (a) a tangible document or record or (b) an electronic document or record.
+- Attesting to or certifying a copy of (a) a tangible document or record or (b) an electronic document or record.

 - Noting a protest of a negotiable record.